Suryansh-Sharma/Movie-Show-Review-Project-Spring-Boot-Branch/README.md

     User Registration and Authentication: Users can create an account, log in, and log out securely using Spring Security.
     Movie Reviews: Users can submit reviews for movies, including a rating and text-based feedback.
     Review Aggregation: The system calculates average ratings, summarizes review statistics, and generates overall scores for movies.
-    Sentiment Analysis: Reviews are analyzed to determine sentiment (positive, negative, or neutral) and extract key features.
     Personalized Recommendations: The recommendation engine suggests movies based on user preferences, previous reviews, and movie attributes.
     OpenAPI Documentation: The API endpoints are documented using OpenAPI to facilitate integration and development.
     Persistent Storage: PostgreSQL is used as the database to store movie reviews, user information, and other relevant data.

 Prerequisites

-Before running the application, ensure that you have the following prerequisites installed:
+Before running the application, ensure that you have the following prerequisites

+Database Data : YOu can restore data through file Movie-Review-Postgres-Backup.sql

+installed:

     Node.js and npm: Download and Install Node.js
     Java Development Kit (JDK): Download and Install JDK